 If the verification and fuse checks are ok, you're done!
 Your board may restart automatically, otherwise, unplug your Teensy and plug in your keyboard - you can leave your Teensy wired to your keyboard while testing things, but it's recommended that you desolder it/remove the wiring once you're sure everything works.

-cmd and navigate to your where your modified .hex file is.
+cmd on Windows, for instance) and navigate to your where your modified .hex file is.
 We'll pretend this file is called

 main.hex, and that your Teensy 2.0 is on the